digisavvy/some-like-it-neat/README.md

   * The first thing you’ll want to do is grab a copy of the theme — **git clone git://github.com/digisavvy/some-like-it-neat.git** – or [download](http://github.com/digisavvy/some-like-it-neat) it and then rename the directory to the name of your theme or website.

+* #### Generating your styles
+  * In pre 1.1.11 builds of Some Like it Neat, Style.scss would process/compile all of your changes to the various Sass files.
+This has changed in 1.1.11.
+We have added rtl support using a set of mixins from the Bi-App-Sass [view](http://anasnakawa.github.io/bi-app-sass/) project which helps us generate styles for RTL configurations.
+All LTR styles are output to style.css and RTL styles are output to rtl.css.

 * #### Install Gulpjs and Plugins
   Once you have Node, Sass and the theme installed, the next step is simple enough.
   * Open a command prompt/terminal and navigate to your theme's root directory and run this command: **npm install**